lkmhaqer/gtools-python/README.md

 # gtools-python 0.0.4

 A configuration generation tool for networking devices.
 Written in python with Django as web framework and ORM.
-Define network information like ports, addressing, and routing neighborships, that generate network device configurations based on templates.
-Examples for IOS and JunOS included.
+Define network information like ports, addressing, and routing neighborships, then generate network device configurations based on templates.
+Examples for IOS, JunOS, BIRD and Quagga included.

 Built with: